phonopy/phonopy/doc/setting-tags.rst

    IRREPS = 0 0 0 1e-3

-Only the databases of IRs for a few point group types at the :math:`\Gamma` point are implemented.
-If the database is available, the symbols of the IRs and the rotation operations are shown.
+Symbols of Irreps for the 32 point group types at the :math:`\Gamma` point are shown but not at non-:math:`\Gamma` point.

 ``SHOW_IRREPS``
 ~~~~~~~~~~~~~~~~